-Maine Pediatric & Behavioral Health Partnership is a partnership between Maine CDC, Northern Light Acadia Hospital and MaineHealth, where our teams work together to support pediatric care providers in enhancing children’s behavioral health throughout Maine, especially in rural and medically underserved areas.
+Maine Pediatric & Behavioral Health Partnership is a partnership between The Department of Health and Human Services, Northern Light Acadia Hospital and MaineHealth, where our teams work together to support pediatric care providers in enhancing children’s behavioral health throughout Maine, especially in rural and medically underserved areas.

 The Mission of the Maine Pediatric & Behavioral Health Partnership is to educate, support and empower pediatric care providers through training and ongoing web-based and telephonic patient care consultations with behavioral health providers.